Why should you attend?

 Join us for an engaging, timely and carefully curated agenda across 2-days.

-Our agenda ensures a deep dive into the timeliest topics of Advanced Model Risk and is explored through presentations, panel discussions, and live Q&A’s to enhance learning
+Our agenda ensures a deep dive into timely topics under Advanced Model Risk through presentations, panel discussions, and live Q&A to enhance learning

 Learn from our line-up of industry thought leaders as they share their expertise.

-Become proficient in the topic by homing in knowledge from 20+ subject-matter experts and return to your department with newly developed skill sets and ideas.
+Enhance proficiency in the topic and gain knowledge from 20+ subject-matter experts and return to your department with newly developed skill sets and ideas.

 Continue conversations with our 7+ hour networking opportunity.

-Make most of our 6 networking breaks across the two days plus a complimentary cocktail hour and continue conversations beyond the stage to create meaningful industry connections.
+Make the most of networking breaks across both days, plus a complimentary cocktail hour.
+Continue conversations beyond the main auditorium to create meaningful industry connections.

 Key speakers